liltrendi/SportBruter/README.md

 ##

 If you run into any issues concerning failed module importation, it means you did not install the modules found in the requirements.txt file.
+Particularly, if you encounter ``module lxml.html not found``, read [this](https://lxml.de/installation.html).

-To fix this, run the command below in your terminal (not the Python console):
+To fix any remaining dependency issues, run the command below in your terminal (not the Python console):

 ```sh
 python3 -m pip install -r requirements.txt